wescamp/A_New_Order-1.10/A_New_Order/readme.txt

   money to buy new graphics, not for ourselves.
 As I have already written, we need about 20-40 USD per portrait or story image.
 This is not a payment for a campaign; this is to fund new portraits.
 In other words, this is in order to allow the others enjoy the campaign even more.
+And we may then decide to create a sequel :)
   Use moneybookers.
 You have to register, though.
 The transfer with moneybookers costs about 1 euro (0.5 fee by moneybookers, but in my country my bank also charges for transferring to my account in moneybookers);